SonnyK33/obsidian/Molecules/Edge.md

 **Process**
 Macro -> themes -> sectors -> liquid capital structures -> credits at inflection points -> convexity

+Get questions from specific credits and then abstract back to thematic level.

 We invest thematically by thinking about the big questions driving a group of credits.
 That allows us to scale and cover a larger universe.
 For example, we started looking at Celanese a BBB- credit that could become a crossover.
 It's easy to get lost in the details - as it's involved in a bunch of different chemical chains.
 But as I took a step back, I realized this is a deleveraging story (would require a massive sell-off for it to be FCF negative).
 From there we started looking at more generic chemical chains, that led to polyethylene which is the basic building block of plastics.
 There's an argument that a lot of supply is coming online as demand is collapsing in North America and Europe.
 There are much larger credits in which we can play this theme (LYB, Ineos, Braskem, etc).
 There's even a distressed name in Mexico (BAKIDE) which is in the 60s; it's probably going in the 30s, but it will be an interesting asset as it's part of NAFTA and will benefit from friendshoring.

 That's how we come up with themes.
 It's a process - what are the key questions?
 Is there a more generalizable question that applies to more credits?